tomordonez/luzocho/README.md

 * Implemented the class `BookshelfExporter`
   * It exports the saved books to the file `data/bookshelf_data.txt` if books were saved.
 If no books were saved, it shows a corresponding message, and a file is not created.
-  * The next time the application runs, if the user saves books, upon exiting, these books are appended the exported file.
+  * The next time the application runs, if the user saves books, upon exiting, this data is exported to the file.

 * Implemented the class `BookshelfImporter`
   * It imports saved books if the file exists `data/bookshelf_data.txt`.
   * The imported books can be displayed in `View Reading List`